earlephilhower/bearssl-esp8266/README.txt

    it can be expected that `1.3` will contain some extra functions when compared to `1.2`.
 The next version level (the `z` part) is for bugfixes that do not add any functionality.

-# API Usage

-Right now there is little documentation.
-The following principles are
-maintained:

- - All public symbols (global functions and data elements, macros) have a name that starts with `br_` or `BR_`.

- - The header files (the `bearssl_*.h` in the `inc` directory) contain for now the most complete documentation (as comments).

- - Context structures are allocated by the caller.
-BearSSL does not contain any single `malloc()` call; this means that there is no "freeing up" call to be done.
-When you don't need some BearSSL functionality, just cease to call it, and that's it.

- - BearSSL contains no modifiable static data.
-It is thus thread-safe and reentrant, _for distinct contexts_.
-Accessing the same context structure from distinct threads, though, is a recipe for disaster.

- - The main SSL I/O API is organised as a state machine.
-A running SSL engine (client or server) has four I/O ports:

-    - It can receive bytes from the transport medium ("record data").
-    - It can send bytes to the transport medium.
-    - It can receive application data, to be sent to the peer through the SSL tunnel.
-    - It can produce application data, built from the records sent by the peer.

-   BearSSL never performs I/O by itself; it expects the caller to provide or retrieve the data.
-Each port consists in a pair of
-   functions: one yields the pointer to the buffer from which data can be read or to which data can be written, and the maximum size for such an operation; the other function is used to inform the engine about how many bytes were actually read or written.

-   For instance, if the `br_ssl_engine_sendrec_buf()` function returns a non-NULL pointer, then this means that there are bytes to be sent to the transport medium.
-When the caller has indeed sent some or all of these bytes, it informs the engine with `br_ssl_engine_sendrec_ack()`.

-   This state-machine API means that the engine never blocks.
-Each invocation may trigger computations, but will always return as promptly as the CPU power allows.
-All the I/O waiting is supposed to be done on the outside.
-This structure allows managing several concurrent SSL engines, along with other I/O tasks, with a single mono-threaded loop using `select()` or `poll()`.
-It also makes it easier to integrate BearSSL with various transport mechanisms (e.g. messages in the EAP-TLS authentication framework).

- - Nevertheless, there are situations where simple blocking calls _can_ be used, and are convenient.
-For these situations, use the `br_sslio_context` wrapper.
-Then do blocking reads and writes with `br_sslio_read()` and similar functions.
-The sample client code in `samples/client_basic.c` shows how such things are done.